radcamp/radcamp.github.io/2016/coursedata.md

 IP address: 147.188.173.84
 Username: groupX (where X is 1 to 9)

+# Rstudio through a web interface

+- From your laptop, http://147.188.173.84:8773/ then log in using your CLIMB username and password

 # Historical MinION data on 147.188.173.84

 These directories are not writable, so you will not be able to save anything to these directories and accidentally corrupt the data.